PEOPLE OPS PLAYBOOK

 Employee survey results should guide the direction of your company culture over the long term.

-When turning survey results into action, you may come across goals that can’t be acted upon right away or have to be postponed.
-In that case, these long-term objectives can be integrated into your company’s overall OKR or goal-planning framework.
-That way, they won’t be forgotten, and the relevant stakeholders can hold one another accountable for making things happen.
+When turning survey results into action, you may encounter goals that you can’t act upon immediately — but these long-term objectives should be integrated into your company’s overall OKRs or goal-planning framework.
+That way, stakeholders can hold one another accountable for making things happen.

 ⭐️ Don’t know where to start with employee engagement surveys?
-Check out this free list of 72 best-practice questions in 22 categories (with an infographic and a downloadable resource to make things even easier). 😉
+Check out this free list of 72 best-practice questions in 22 categories, complete with an infographic and a downloadable resource to make things even easier. 😉

 Make the most of survey results with Leapsome